25mb-git/pdfchat/README.md

 ## Demo:

 The application has been successfully deployed on an 8GB Mac Mini.
-Access the live demo here: https://mac-mini.boga-vector.ts.net/mistral
+Access the deployed version here: https://mac-mini.boga-vector.ts.net/mistral

 Read more about how to deploy in this Medium Post: https://medium.com/@25mb.git/deploying-mistral-7b-on-a-budget-friendly-mac-mini-with-reverse-proxy-using-tailserver-6bae3cb69365